bbauska/zombiePolitics/README.md

-criminal case against Mohammed jawad, given that he was under 18 years of age at the time of his arrest and had endured endless years of torture and abuse at the hands of the U.S. government, raises serious questions about the ethical and polit­ ical integrity of this government and its alleged commitment to human rights.
+criminal case against Mohammed jawad, given that he was under 18 years of age at the time of his arrest and had endured endless years of torture and abuse at the hands of the U.S. government, raises serious questions about the ethical and polit­ ical integrity of this government and its alleged commitment to human rights.</p>

-The case against this young man was so weak that _Iudge Ellen Segal Huvellc has not only accused the government of "dragging [the case] out for no good rea­ son," but also expressed alarm at how weak the government’s case was, stating in a refusal to give them an extension to amass new evidence against ]awad, "You’d bet­ ter go consult real quick with the powers that be, because this is a case that’s been screaming at everybody for years.
+<p>The case against this young man was so weak that _Iudge Ellen Segal Huvellc
+has not only accused the government of "dragging [the case] out for no good rea­ son," but also expressed alarm at how weak the government’s case was, stating in a refusal to give them an extension to amass new evidence against ]awad, "You’d bet­ ter go consult real quick with the powers that be, because this is a case that’s been screaming at everybody for years.
 This case is an outrage to me ....
-I am not going to sit up here and wait for you to come up with new evidence at this late hour ....
+I am not going to sit up here and wait for you to come up with new evidence at this late hour ....</p>

-This case is in shambles."26 On july 30, 2009,_Iudge Huvellc ordered the Obama administ1'ation to release _lawad by late August.
+<p>This case is in shambles."26 On july 30, 2009,_Iudge Huvellc ordered the Obama
+administ1'ation to release _lawad by late August.
 She stated, "After this horrible, long, tortured history, I hope the government will succeed in getting' him back home ....
 Enough has been imposed on this young man to date."27 The New York Times reported, in what can only be interpreted as another example of bad faith on the part ofthe Obama administration, that the justice Department responded to ]udge Huvelle’s ruling by suggesting that "they were studying whether to file civil­ ian criminal charges against Mr. Jawad.
-If they do, officials say, he could be trans­ ferred to the United States to face charges, instead of being sent to Afghanistan, where his lawyers say he would be released to his mother."23 In August of 2009, Mohammed Jawad was flown from Cuba to Afghanistan and released to his fam­ ily.
-The U.S. government claims the criminal investigation is still open, but the chance of such an investigation taking place is now unlikely.
+If they do, officials say, he could be trans­ferred to the United States to face charges, instead of being sent to Afghanistan, where his lawyers say he would be released to his mother."23 In August of 2009, Mohammed Jawad was flown from Cuba to Afghanistan and released to his fam­ily.
+The U.S. government claims the criminal investigation is still open, but the chance of such an investigation taking place is now unlikely.</p>

-Even more disturbing are statements by ]awad’s defense lawyers claiming that the witnesses who may be used in bringing a criminal case against _lawad were paid by the government for their testimony.
+<p>Even more disturbing are statements by ]awad’s defense lawyers claiming that
+the witnesses who may be used in bringing a criminal case against _lawad were paid by the government for their testimony.
 According to U.S. Marine Corps Major Eric Montalvo, one of ]awad’s lawyers, all of the alleged witnesses "received some sort